JCSDA/spack-stack/configs/sites/macos-monterey-apple-clang-openmpi-reference/README.md

 `CC=mpicc FC=mpif90 CXX=mpicxx` when calling `ecbuild` for those bundles.
 2. Installation of `poetry` using `pip3` or test with `python3` fails This can happen when multiple versions of Python were installed with `brew` and `pip3`/`python3` point to different versions.
 Run `brew doctor` and check if there are issues with Python not being properly linked.
 Follow the instructions given by `brew`, if applicable.
+3. Errors handling exceptions on macOS.
+A large number of errors handling exceptions thrown by applications was found when using default builds of mpich or openmpi, which use flat namespaces.
+This is the case for both mpich and openmpi when installed via homebrew.
+With our spack version, mpich and openmpi can be installed with a `+two_level_namespace` option that fixes the problem (tested with mpich-3.4.2 and openmpi-4.1.3).